Bruges in Winter: Why December Is the Best Time to Visit Belgium's Medieval Gem

 Morning: Belfry Climb (With No Line)

 The Belfry of Bruges — 366 steps, 83 meters, €14 entry.
-In summer, the queue stretches 30-40 minutes.
-In December?
-I walked straight in at 10AM on a Thursday.
-The narrow spiral staircase is tight regardless of season, but without a human traffic jam, you can actually pause at the 47-bell carillon room and listen to the chimes without someone breathing on your neck.
+In summer the queue stretches 30-40 minutes.
+In December, you can walk straight in at 10AM on a Thursday.
+The narrow spiral staircase is tight in any season, but without a human traffic jam you can actually pause at the 47-bell carillon room and let the chimes land without someone breathing down your neck.

-At the top, the winter view is different.
+At the top, the winter view rewrites itself.
 Bare trees.
-Slate roofs with frost.
-The flat Flemish countryside stretching to the horizon.
+Slate roofs edged with frost.
+The flat Flemish countryside running clean to the horizon.
 Beautiful in a stark, honest way.

 Late Morning: De Halve Maan Brewery

 The only active brewery in the old city center.
-Brugse Zot ("Bruges Fool") is their flagship — a crisp, golden blonde that's become my default Belgian beer.
+Brugse Zot ("Bruges Fool") is the flagship — a crisp golden blonde that earns its place as a default Belgian beer.
 Guided tours run every hour from 11AM-4PM, cost €16, and include a rooftop view and a tasting glass.
-The 3 km underground beer pipeline to their bottling plant outside the city is one of the most Belgian things I've ever heard of.
+The 3 km underground beer pipeline to their bottling plant outside the city is one of the most Belgian facts you'll ever collect.

-In winter, the rooftop terrace is biting cold but the view is gorgeous.
-The brewery's brasserie downstairs serves hearty Flemish stews that are exactly what you need after standing in the wind.
+In winter the rooftop terrace is biting cold and the view is worth every second.
+Downstairs, the brasserie serves hearty Flemish stews — exactly what you want after standing in the wind.

 Afternoon: Museum Crawl

-The Brugge City Card (€32/48hrs or €38/72hrs) includes entry to 27 museums and attractions plus a canal boat ride.
-In summer, you're competing with outdoor activities.
+The Brugge City Card (€32/48hrs or €38/72hrs) covers entry to 27 museums and attractions plus a canal boat ride.
+In summer, museums compete with the outdoors.
 In winter, museum-hopping is the move.

-Groeningemuseum (€14 without card): Jan van Eyck's 'Madonna with Canon van der Paele' and the finest collection of Flemish Primitives in existence.
+Groeningemuseum (€14 without card): Jan van Eyck's 'Madonna with Canon van der Paele' and the finest collection of Flemish Primitives anywhere.
 Small museum — 90 minutes is plenty

-Begijnhof: The 13th-century walled beguinage.
-In winter, the tree-lined green is bare and atmospheric.
-The Benedictine nuns still live here.
+Begijnhof: the 13th-century walled beguinage.
+In winter the tree-lined green goes bare and atmospheric.
+Benedictine nuns still live here.
 Free to walk the grounds; the small museum is €2

 Evening: Beer and Chocolate

-For chocolate: The Chocolate Line by Dominique Persoone is the mad-scientist option (bacon chocolate, wasabi truffles).
-Dumon on Eiermarkt is the classic, no-gimmick choice.
+For chocolate: The Chocolate Line by Dominique Persoone is the mad-scientist route (bacon chocolate, wasabi truffles).
+Dumon on Eiermarkt is the classic, no-gimmick pick.
 Budget €15-25 for a decent box of pralines.

 Seasonal Food You Can't Get in Summer

-Waterzooi: A creamy chicken or fish stew with vegetables, originally from Ghent but served everywhere in Bruges. €16-20 at a good restaurant
+Waterzooi: a creamy chicken or fish stew with vegetables, originally from Ghent but served all over Bruges. €16-20 at a good restaurant

-Stoofvlees/carbonade flamande: Beef stewed in Belgian beer.
-The kind of dish that makes you understand why northern Europeans invented comfort food
+Stoofvlees/carbonade flamande: beef stewed in Belgian beer.
+The dish that explains why northern Europeans invented comfort food

-Speculoos: Spiced shortcrust biscuits that appear everywhere in December.
-The fresh ones from bakeries are nothing like the packaged versions
+Speculoos: spiced shortcrust biscuits that appear everywhere in December.
+The fresh ones from bakeries bear no resemblance to the packaged kind

 Jenever: Belgian gin served in tulip glasses at traditional cafés.
 Try it at Herberg Vlissinghe — Bruges' oldest pub (since 1515).
 A glass costs €3-4